hlt-mt/TM-Anonymizer/README.md

 [The API specs of the Anonymization Service are available here](https://drive.google.com/file/d/1QXJmeA0A3af3rwxaie1e6RaLJjFwyrbo/view?usp=sharing)

-## Web Interface
+## Web GUI (Graphical User Interface)

-To test the tool, a web interface is made available in the Docker.
+To test the tool, a web graphical interface is made available in the Docker.
 It consists of a simple web page, where a text can be inserted and it is processed by the tool returning the list of the identified PIIs.
-The interface allows the user to provide an email address to which the output of the tool is sent.
+The GUI allows the user to provide an email address to which the output of the tool is sent.

 ## Credits

 FBK and Translated developed the Anonymization Service:
-* FBK for the web service, interface with MBERT/DeepPavlov (NE processing) and integration;
+* FBK for the web service, interface with MBERT/DeepPavlov (NE processing), web GUI and integration;
 * Translated for the Translated Anonymizer component (PII processing).